tag/sphere/service?

 A fast-growing business with ambitious plans.

-Over the last few years Harworth had gone through a period of significant growth, almost doubling the size of their team, and had more ambitious growth targets in their sights.
+Over the last few years our client had gone through a period of significant growth, almost doubling the size of their team, and had more ambitious growth targets in their sights.
 But as they grew, they were finding a cultural disconnect between different teams and groups of employees, and they needed help aligning everyone on the same page.

 They needed to define and embed a new set of values and behaviours across all teams, one that:

-Stage 1: Insight
+Insight

 After reviewing the results of the company’s most recent engagement survey and Knight Index, we set to work speaking to employees from across the entire organisation.
 These conversations took place in a few different forms: